Skip navigation

 No, owners, partners, or a beneficiary of a trust, are not considered to be an employee for the purpose of calculating FTE.

-If your business has experienced continued impacts from the Algal Bloom over a different three-month period (called an ‘impact period’ in the guidelines), you can apply again for a further grant payment subject to meeting the eligibility criteria.
+If your business has experienced continued impacts from the Algal Bloom over a different three-month period (called an ‘impact period’ in the guidelines), you can apply again for a second or third payment if you meet the eligibility criteria.

 If you have already received a grant payment, you will receive an email notifying you that you can apply for an additional payment when the additional form is available.